Behavioral Science (BSC)

 BSC 560 DV:Intro Counsel/Counsel Prof 3 sem. hrs.

-Orientation to the counseling profession through an examination of the history and philosophy of the counseling profession; professional roles of counselors; professional issues in professional counseling.
+Orientation to the counseling profession through an examination of the history and philosophy of the counseling profession; professional roles of counselors; professional counseling organizations; and legal, ethical, and professional issues in professional counseling.
 Introduction to stages and strategies in the counseling process.
-Development of attending skills and case conceptualization abilites.
+Development of attending skills, basic and advanced counseling skills, as well as an introduction to case conceptualization skills.
 Includes an intensive laboratory focused on developing interviewing skills and mastering counseling procedures.
-This is a fundamental course.
-It should be taken within the first 2 semesters following admission.
-Offered every fall and spring.

 BSC 560G Intro to Couns & Couns Profess 3 sem. hrs.

-Orientation to the counseling profession through an examination of the history and philosophy of the counseling profession; professional roles of counselors; professional counseling organizations; and legal, ethical and professional issues in professional counseling.
-Introduction to stages and strategies in the counselining process.
-Development of attending skills and case conceptualization abilities.
+Orientation to the counseling profession through an examination of the history and philosophy of the counseling profession; professional roles of counselors; professional counseling organizations; and legal, ethical, and professional issues in professional counseling.
+Introduction to stages and strategies in the counseling process.
+Development of attending skills, basic and advanced counseling skills, as well as an introduction to case conceptualization skills.
 Includes an intensive laboratory focused on developing interviewing skills and mastering counseling procedures.
-This is a foundational course.
-It must be taken within the first 2 semesters following admission.